 The Chase Freedom Flex

-A card squarely targeting Gen Z and Millennials gets tongue in cheek with its name.
-If you’re unfamiliar, according to the Urban Dictionary, Flex means to show off in a non-humble way.
-Is anyone going to argue that Chase just flexed on the credit card ecosystem?
 After losing $200m in its first quarter on the Chase Sapphire Reserve, Jamie Dimon famously said “I wish we’d lost more.”
 Not that he’s squandering money, but in his mind the money they lost upfront was merely an investment that would reap profit down the road.
-Are we seeing round 2 or this philosophy?
+Are we seeing round 2 of this philosophy?
 The new no annual fee Chase Freedom Flex is so incredibly rich to users, I just can’t imagine them making money on the card out of the gate.
-Let’s get down to brass tacks.

 These are the bennies I’m most excited about – yes, there are this many.